bolt/docs/source/setup.md

 By default, Bolt is configured to use an SQLite database.
 If you want to change this to MySQL or PostgreSQL, see the section [below](#configuring-the-database).
 If not, just leave it as it is.

 Open your Bolt site in your browser, and you should be greeted by the screen to set up the first user.
-Do so, and log in to the Bolt Backend.
+If not, see below.
+If you do see the 'Create the first user'-screen, create a new user, and log in to the Bolt Backend.
 You should now see the (empty) Dashboard screen, and you'll be able to add some dummy pages, using the built-in Loripsum tool.
 After you've done this, you should see some dummy content, and you're good to go!

 If you're getting unspecified "Internal Server Errors", the most likely cause is a missing or malfunctioning `.htaccess` file.
 See [here](#tweaking-the-htaccess-file) for tips.